jdx/mise/configuration.md

 yes = false         # set to true to automatically answer yes to all prompts

 not_found_auto_install = true # see MISE_NOT_FOUND_AUTO_INSTALL
-task_output = "prefix" # see Task Runner for more information paranoid = false       # see MISE_PARANOID
+task_output = "prefix" # see Tasks Runner for more information paranoid = false       # see MISE_PARANOID

 shorthands_file = '~/.config/mise/shorthands.toml' # path to the shorthands file, see `MISE_SHORTHANDS_FILE`